oh-data-sci/sql_workshop/01_from_zero_to_query/exercises/exercises.md

 - 05.01 how many films are there of each rating?
 - 05.02 how many films are there at each rental price point?
 - 05.03 which are the most/least common?
-- 05.04 how many films have each rental duration allowed?
+- 05.04 how many films are there by each rental days duration allowed?

 ## 06 filter aggregated values with a `HAVING` condition
 - 06.01 which actor ids have appeared in fewer than 15 films?